schiesser/SemesterProject-Akantu/README.md

 - test_heat.py : files that solve a heat equation with 3 types of mesh ( segment2, segment3, triangle3).

-- patchtest_navier.py : do a patch test for Navier-Cauchy equation.
+- patchtest_navier.py : do a patch test for Navier equation.

 - test_CurlOperator.py : test implementation of curl operator.